jonathan-vella/secure-networking-hackathon/challenges/Challenge-04.md

 CMC has the following requirements:

-- SSL offloading.
 - A Web Application Firewall needs to be included in the design to protect web application from web-based security vulnerabilities.
 - The original IP address of the application client needs to be visible to the application servers.
-- Traffic from the public internet should always be encrypted with SSL.
 - The web application can't be directly exposed to the internet.
 - The solution should be a reliable service with built-in availability and redundancy.
 - Ensure that malicious users can’t bypass the WAF, irrespective of their location.